roryhr/website/content/blog/2017-03-12-how-does-this-thing-work.md

 Added a `requirements.txt` to capture dependencies and ported to MacOS.

+Updated: 2024-09-19
+entry-point is the Makefile

 # Introduction

 After 9 months I'm returning to this website.
 My first question was "How does this thing work?"
-Of course I didn't document it and I don't remember.
+Of course, I didn't document it and I don't remember.
 Lesson learned.

 **The things we take for granted are the most important to document.**